 …

 In an RSN, on successful completion of the FT Confirm/Acknowledgment frame exchange, the PTKSA has been established and proven live.
-The key replay counter shall be initialized to 0, and the subsequent EAPOL-Key frames (e.g., GTK, IGTK and BIGTK updates) shall use the key replay counter to detect and discard replays.
+The key replay counter shall be initialized to 0, and the subsequent EAPOL-Key frames (e.g., GTK, IGTK, BIGTK and WIGTK updates) shall use the key replay counter to detect and discard replays.

 13.7 FT reassociation